dequelabs/axe-core/doc/API.md

 ##### Description

-Recursvely return an array containing the virtual DOM tree for the node specified, excluding comment nodes and shadow DOM nodes `&lt;content> and `&lt;slot>`.
+Recursvely return an array containing the virtual DOM tree for the node specified, excluding comment nodes and shadow DOM nodes `<content>` and `<slot>`.
 This method will return a composed tree containing both light and shadow DOM, if applicable.

 ##### Synopsis